 Gaylesville is a tiny town located in the state of Alabama.
 With a population of 174 people and just one neighborhood, Gaylesville is the 391st largest community in Alabama.

-Gaylesville is a blue-collar town, with 35.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Gaylesville, you'll notice that it is more blue-collar than most other communities in America.
+35.48% of Gaylesville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Gaylesville is a town of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Gaylesville who work in personal care services (24.19%), office and administrative support (14.52%), and sales jobs (8.06%).

 Also of interest is that Gaylesville has more people living here who work in computers and math than 95% of the places in the US.